The Real Fight Starts Here — Modern Paraphrase | fresh.bible

 But he walked right through the middle of them and left.

 No explanation.
 No dramatic escape scene.
 He just passed through.
 Think about that — a mob, a cliff, murder in their eyes — and he simply walked away.
 The people who'd known him longest were the first to reject him.
-And his point about Elijah and Elisha?
+And his point about and ?
 God has never been limited to the people who think they have first dibs on him.
 That stung then.
 It still stings now.

-Jesus went down to and began teaching on the .
+went down to and began teaching on the .
 The people were astonished — not just by what he said, but by how he said it.
 His words carried authority that didn't come from quoting other teachers.
 It came from somewhere else entirely.

 Jesus rebuked him: